-Book Publication at Avinius Verlag
+Book edition expected at Avinius Verlag in autumn 2022

 A book edited by Lars Ebert and Joachim Umlauf.
 It collects essays, conversations, policy refelctions and a toolkit section about participation in art and culture, participatory art and the role of creativity in collective heritage making.
 With an epilogue by Jasper Chalcraft.

 FAST 45- FUTURE ART SCHOOL TRENDS 2045

 FAST45 collects knowledge, creates and tests methods and broadly implements them in Art School Futures Labs in which educators, researchers and employers together will create futures scenarios and operationalise them in policy papers, long term collaborations and tools that will empower institutions to not only better anticipate an unknown future, but actively shape it.